Pascalduc/surfs_up/README.md

 ## Summary:
 •	Overall, temperatures are relatively warm year-round in Oahu.

-•	Surfing with wetsuits is still good in low 60s but surfers may not want a refreshing ice cream below 65 F. Luckily for us, these lows represent only ~8% of the temperature measurement counts, which would be 2 to 3 days a month.
+•	Surfing with wetsuits is still good in low 60s but surfers may not want a refreshing ice cream below 65 F. Luckily for us, these lows represent only ~8% of the temperature measurement counts in December, which would be 2 to 3 days a month.

 •	Precipitations are also relatively low for those two months which is excellent for surfing!